Chris Collingwood: Solo

 Collingwood released his debut album as a solo artist in 2016, under the band name Look Park.
 The album also included contributions by: Davey Faragher (bass), Mitchell Froom (keyboard/producer), Mike Viola, Flora Reed, and Philip Price (all backing vocals), and was engineered and mixed by David Boucher.

-In 2019, Collingwood participated in a tour entitled "Songs & Stories, and evening with Art Alexakis of Everclear, Chris Collingwood of Fountains of Wayne, Max Collins of Eve 6, and John Wozniak of Marcy Playground".
+In 2019, Collingwood participated in a tour entitled "Songs & Stories: an evening with Art Alexakis of Everclear, Chris Collingwood of Fountains of Wayne, Max Collins of Eve 6, and John Wozniak of Marcy Playground".
 Some of the 32 tour dates included Walla Walla, Pasadena, London, Cleveland, and Sioux Falls.

-Personal life

-Collingwood currently lives in New England in the Northeastern United States.
-In 1996, he married Linda Stevenson.

 Influences

 Collingwood's major influences are The Beatles, The Zombies, The Hollies, Aztec Camera, Squeeze, and Blue Öyster Cult.